therealnicoroshi/modlist/README.md

 Uncheck SkyrimUpscaler as it's set up for DLAA which won't work on AMD, and non- RTX cards (will cause crash)

-## 7. Optional Setting the HUD for 21x9 resolution.
+## 7. Optional Setting the HUD for widescreen resolution.

-### If using the 21:9 proflie set:
+There is a white separator in MO2 near the bottom that contains all the patches needed to fix the menus and HUD for 21:9 resolution

+Enable all of them.

-In the MCM Menu:
+If running 21:9 3440x1440 change these in the MCM

 SkyUI: